scape1989/rs4a/READMATH.md

 $$
 We note that this one-sided Clopper-Pearson confidence interval is generally conservative.

-Of course, we need to estimate $c$ as well, which is done with more Monte Carlo sampling.
+Of course, we need to estimate $c$ as well, which is done with additional Monte Carlo sampling.

 #### Examples